 Stacey Fletcher - Wildlife Supervisor

 Stacey joined Wadars is November 2019 as a Wildlife Supervisor in our new unit.
-Stacey has previously worked for both Folly Wildlife Rescue and East Sussex Wildlife Rescue Ambulance Service (WRAS) and alongside Katherine is helping to develop our wildlife work.
+Stacey has previously worked for East Sussex Wildlife Rescue Ambulance Service (WRAS) and alongside Katherine is helping to develop our wildlife work.

 Our Board of Trustees

 Christie heads up a specialist training company, which she started in 1993.
 She was awarded the Freedom of the City of London in 1997 and over the years has worked in many places around the world.
 Her love of animals led her to foster 31 Great Danes, adopting a further 20 of her own over a 41 year period.

 She considers herself fortunate to currently be a companion to a Wadars rescued dog called Basil, a little Staffie cross.
 "He is the best friend anyone could wish for!" she says.

 Jill has been a Wadars Trustee since January 2014 and has been involved with the Charity since 2008.
 She is now retired having worked in the corporate management world for over 30 years.
 Having a lifelong love of animals, Jill has shared her home over the years with 13 cats, many rehomed from Wadars, various rabbits, guinea pigs, hamsters, fish and a Golden Retriever called Molly.

 Allison has worked as a Financial Controller/Management Accountant mainly in the motor trade and now works in finance for a local stationery supplier.
 She is proud of her association with Wadars and greatly admires the staff/volunteers dedicated work to rescue and re-home animals in need and to find them the loving forever homes they deserve.
 She has shared her home with various pets including a dog named Harry, and a grand old lady cat by the name of Purdy!